 Passage of this bill should remind adjusters of the importance of knowing a claimant’s Medicare status.
 Remember, Medicare status may be indicated by the claimant’s age, duration of time out of work, any previous injuries, and if he/she applied for and/or was awarded Social Security Disability Insurance (SSDI) benefits.
 It’s clear the Commission is being tasked with determining the appropriate future medical needs of the claimant—and ensuring these are addressed at settlement.
 So, in addition to Medicare status, adjusters will want to have a firm grasp of the individual’s medical condition at the time of final settlement.
 Claims staff will also want to ensure that proper documentation of future medical needs is provided.

 The law does not mention Centers for Medicare and Medicaid Services (CMS) review thresholds nor Medicare Set-Asides.
 However, it will be interesting to see how the Commission interprets this new task and if the fallout will include any state-level directive relative to MSAs.
 Attorneys for both parties to the settlement will want to ensure they are aware of this development and are armed with appropriate documentation to ensure a final settlement.
-ISO Claims Partners will continue to monitor settlements with Medicare beneficiaries in Arkansas to determine any unforeseeable consequences of this new law.
+We will continue to monitor settlements with Medicare beneficiaries in Arkansas to determine any unforeseeable consequences of this new law.

 Workers’ compensation bills that did not reach the governor